CastlesBackup/IpLogParser/README.md

 the .exe has been generated with pyinstaller.
 You can generate your own version with this command : pyinstaller IPLogParser.py --onefile

+screenshot "iplogparser_exe.jpg" shows the script in action with a log file containing 170948 lines.

+  screenshot "iplogparser-_exe.jpg" shows the script in action with the "-c" activated